Partially disordered Heisenberg antiferromagnet with short-range stripe correlations

-The similarity between the stuffed honeycomb and square lattices can be understood in terms of the same physical processes (in Fig.~\ref{fig34} we illustrate the similarities).
-In Ref. \cite{Seifert19}, the $xy$ ferromagnetic interactions between C spins arise from the transverse quantum fluctuations of the ordered sublattice AB.
-This can be qualitatively understood considering the second order processes involving a virtual spin-flip of one AB spin connected through the $J'$ bonds to two C spins.
+The similarity between the stuffed honeycomb and square lattices can be understood in terms of the same physical processes (we illustrate the similarities in Fig.~\ref{fig34}).
+The effective model derived in Ref. \cite{Seifert19} for the central spins has $xy$ and $zz$ interactions that depend on $S$ to several neighbours in the effective triangular lattice.
+For example, for $S=1/2$, antiferromagnetic $J^z$ is dominant for second nearest neighbors and decay to $J_7^z = 0.028 J_2^z$ for seventh-nearest neighbors.
+On the other hand, for $S=2$, ferromagnetic $J^{xy}$ is dominant to nearest neighbors, and both $|J^z|$ and $|J^{xy}|$ decay to about $1\%$ of $|J_1^{xy}|$ for fourth-nearest neighbors.
+There are also single-ion anisotropy terms for $S>1/2$.
+All in all, the $xy$ ferromagnetic interactions between C spins arise from the transverse quantum fluctuations of the ordered sublattice AB.
+This can be qualitatively understood considering the second-order processes involving a virtual spin-flip of one AB spin connected through the $J'$ bonds to two C spins.
 In our case, the same process is realized between first- and second-nearest neighbors in the square C sublattice.
 On the other hand, in the stuffed honeycomb lattice, antiferromagnetic Ising interactions arise from coherent two-magnon processes that connect two C spins through two AB spins [illustrated Fig.~\ref{fig34}(a)].
 In our present case, these processes would lead to the same kind of interactions between third- and fourth-nearest neighbors in the square lattice C [illustrated in Fig.~\ref{fig34}(b)].
-Even though this is not a formal derivation, it is to be expected that the effective Hamiltonian of the C spins in this case is one with $xy$ ferromagnetic interactions to first- and second-nearest neighbors and Ising antiferromagnetic interactions to third- and fourth-nearest neighbors.
+Even though this is not a formal derivation, it is to be expected that the effective Hamiltonian of the C spins, in this case, is one with $xy$ ferromagnetic interactions to first- and second-nearest neighbors and Ising antiferromagnetic interactions to third- and fourth-nearest neighbors.